 It’s time for me to, once again, apply my razor-sharp analytical skills to the assessment of a piece of cycling equipment.
 I’m going to ‘review’ the Elite Race

-In other words, I’m going to waffle a bit, show you some photos and a couple of videos and try to help you decide whether a work stand might be useful to you.
+In other words, I’m going to waffle a bit, show you some photos and a video and try to help you decide whether a work stand might be useful to you.

 Why A Work Stand?

 I purchased the stand back in (furiously checks Wiggle account), January 2014.
 If memory serves, I bought it because I wanted to look a bit more pro whilst tinkering with my bike.
 I’d had enough of turning the bike upside down, every time I wanted to have a fiddle (with the bike).

 As it happens, I’ve been very happy with it.
 It DOES make me look more pro (in my humble opinion).

 But the main real benefit of a stand is that it moves my bike up to waist-to-chest level, rather than feet-to-hip.